Is Argan Oil Comedogenic?

 Argan Oil And Dry Skin

-If you tried the above test and your skin feels tight when you don’t wear any moisturizer for a few hours, you likely have dry skin.
+If you tried the above test and your skin feels tight after not wearing any moisturizer for a few hours, you likely have dry skin.

 Argan Oil And Oily Skin